ronlamb/docker_dev_sample/README.md

 Problem is the size of the container is fairly large.

-Future enhancements is to attemp build it under alpine for a smaller size
+Future enhancements is to attempt to build it under alpine for a smaller size